Subscribe to Ramsey County Human Services Updates

 Our mission is "Making a Difference: Helping People Survive and Thrive"

-Adult Services (AS) include programs to meet basic clothing, food, housing, health care and safety needs for seniors, adults who have disabilities, low incomes, chemical abuse or mental health concerns.
-Learn more AS
+Adult Services (ASD) meet basic clothing, food, housing, health care and safety needs for seniors, adults with disabilities, low incomes, chemical abuse, or mental health concerns.

-Children and Family Services (CFS) helps children and teens who need protection, who are in trouble with the law, who have mental illness or disabilities, or who need foster or adoptive families.
-We train and license foster care families and day care providers.
-We offer referrals for basic needs.
+Children and Family Services (CFS) help children and teens who need protection, are in trouble with the law, have mental illness or disabilities, or need foster or adoptive families.
+We train and license foster care and day care providers.
+We also give referrals.
 Learn more CFS

-Financial Services (FAS) provides support to low-income, Ramsey County residents.
-We determine eligibility for assistance programs such as Medicaid, Food Support, General Assistance, Child Care and the Minnesota Family Investment Program.
+Financial Services (FAS) gives support to low-income, county residents.
+We determine eligibility for Child Care, Food Support (SNAP), General Assistance, Medicaid (MA) and Minnesota's Family Investment Program (MFIP).
 Learn more FAS

-The Anti-Racism Initiative vision is to create a multi-cultural, anti-racist organization that eliminates race and culture based disparities for our clients and employees.
+The Anti-Racism Initiative strives for a multi-cultural, anti-racist organization that eliminates race and cultural disparities for clients and employees.
 Anti-Racism Initiative

-CHS recognizes Limited English Proficiency (LEP) legal obligations and responsibilities to serve fairly and equally all eligible residents of Ramsey County, including access to services for people who need language assistance.
+CHS Limited English Proficiency legal obligations and responsibilities serve fairly and equally all eligible county residents.
+This includes access for people who need language help.
 Plan for Provision of Services to Persons with LEP (11 page pdf)